-Gregg Wilkinson, Ph.D., Department Chair Department of Epidemiology UNT Health Science Center School of Public Health Educational and Administration Building 817-735-0465 gwilkins@hsc.unt.edu
+Karan Singh, Ph.D., Interim Department Chair Department of Epidemiology UNT Health Science Center School of Public Health Educational and Administration Building 817-735-0490 ksingh@hsc.unt.edu

-This concentration was designed for health professionals that would like to become leaders in public health, specifically in epidemiology and other related areas.
+This concentration is designed for health professionals who would like to become leaders in public health, specifically in epidemiology and other related areas.
 The department of epidemiology coordinates this concentration.
-Graduates will be able to develop their careers in academia, public health institutions, or health-care facilities.
+Graduates will be able to develop their careers in academia, public health institutions or health-care facilities.
 They will understand public health policies and practices, identify key elements for decision-making, and be able to plan and evaluate health systems and public health programs by using epidemiologic methodology.
 This concentration provides the expertise and experience to plan, develop, and evaluate epidemiologic surveillance systems.
-Students will also gain epidemiologic knowledge and skills to be able to plan and conduct applied epidemiologic research as independent researchers or as members of research teams.
+Students will also gain the epidemiologic knowledge and skills to be able to plan and conduct applied epidemiologic research as independent researchers or as members of research teams.
 A doctoral dissertation is required providing the opportunity to apply the knowledge gained during coursework and other academic activities.
 The dissertation is expected to analyze and propose solutions to a problem with implications for public health practice, often by translating and applying new theoretical and technical advances to current problems in public health.
-Graduates of this program will be able to undertake professional, managerial or leadership positions in public health departments, academic settings, such as schools of public health, epidemiologic research institutions, and hospitals or other medical facilities.
+Graduates of this program will be able to undertake professional, managerial or leadership positions in public health departments or academic settings, such as schools of public health, epidemiologic research institutions, hospitals or other medical facilities.

-Disease Prevention and Control Concentration Curriculum
+Disease Prevention and Control Concentration Curriculum Required Courses: 16 SCH